rodentenergy/meowmeow/content/P6/_Resources/Pawcessor Documentation.md

 ---
 # Download

-Can be downloaded here:
+Can be downloaded here: [Google Drive - Pawcessor](https://drive.google.com/file/d/10fwEzH8T-xvWQvdi47lhQWea5OYjujpz/view?usp=sharing)
-(link to be added lol)

 <hr>
 # How to use - TLDR

 - Drag and drop singular or multiple files/folders into field
 - Select an output folder or use the Input root folder
 - Customize name standard, prefix, and suffix as needed